 ITINERARIES cont.

-Fairs & Festival Ride (13 nights, with Jaipur & Taj Mahal visit) Starting from the stables at Dundlod Fort, with 6 days riding through the Shekhawati region.
+Marwar Festival Ride (12 nights, with Jaisalmer & Jodhpur visit) Begins with 2 nights in Delhi then fly to Jodhpur and transfer to Nagaur, followed by 6 days riding through the desert to Osian.
+Nights in tented camps, forts and hotels.
+After riding the itinerary includes visits to Jaisalmer & Jodhpur.
+Shekawati Haveli Ride (11 nights, with Jaipur & Taj Mahal visit) Begins with a night in Delhi then transfer to stables at Dundlod Fort, followed by 6 days riding through the Shekhawati region.
 Nights in tented camps, privately owned forts and hotels.
-After riding the itinerary includes visits to Jaipur, Agra and the Taj ahal.
-Pushkar Fair, Forts & Palaces Ride (13 nights with Taj Mahal visit, or 11 nights without) A ride to coincide with the famous Pushkar Camel Fair, which takes place in Pushkar in October or November.
-6 full days riding, a two day visit to the Fair to experience one of Rajasthan's unique and immensely colourful raditional festivals first hand and a visit to Jaipur, Agra and the Taj Mahal.

-Pushkar Fair & Ranthambore Tiger Sanctuary (14 nights with Ranthambore, 13 nights without) This itinerary begins with a visit to Ranthambore Tiger Sanctuary in Rajasthan.
-You will then transfer to Pushkar to meet the horses and visit the Camel Fair before 6 full riding days to Danta.
+After riding the itinerary includes visits to Jaipur, Agra and the Taj Mahal.
+Diwali Festival Ride with Pushkar Fair (13 nights, with Pushkar Fair, Jaipur & Taj Mahal visit) Begins with a night in Delhi then transfer to stables at Dundlod Fort, followed by 6 days riding through the Shekhawati region.
+Nights in tented camps, privately owned forts and hotels.
+After riding the itinerary includes 2 nights at the Pushkar Fair and visits to Jaipur, Agra and the Taj Mahal.
+Pushkar Fair Ride (14 nights with Ranthambore Tiger Sanctuary, 13 nights without Ranthambore) A ride to coincide with the famous Pushkar Camel Fair, this itinerary begins with 2 nights in Delhi, then a visit to Ranthambore Tiger Sanctuary in Rajasthan.
+You will then transfer to Pushkar to meet the horses and visit the Camel Fair before transferring to the stables at Dundlod, then 6 full riding days.
 The programme ends with a transfer to Jaipur for 2 nights, then a night in Agra to visit the Taj Mahal.

-Christmas Ride (12 nights) Beginning at Dundlod Fort, 9 full days riding through the Shekhawati and Marwar regions with Christmas at Mandawa Castle and New Year's Eve at the lovely Alsisar Fort.
-The first and last nights are spent in Delhi and a visit to Jaipur is included.
+Christmas Ride (13 nights with visit to Jaipur) Beginning with a night in Delhi then transfer to Dundlod Fort, 9 full days riding through the Shekhawati and Marwar regions.
+New Year's Eve at the lovely Alsisar Fort and you then visit Jaipur for a night with the final night back in Delhi.

-Nagaur Camel Fair Ride (12 nights) A ride to co-incide with the Camel Fair which takes place in Nagaur, north east of Jodphur, in January / February each year.
-Less well known outside India than the Pushkar Fair and hence a little less touristed, the Nagaur Fair is a fascinating, colourful and typically Indian event to witness.